akohta/bem2_emf_tm/README.md

    The image files are output to the folder which has a name adding "images" to the datafile name specified in the argument (file-extension is excluded).
    Each image file has a name that indicates the cross section, field component and number of time steps (ex. xy_Hz_014.png).
    The color bar is output as color_bar.png in the same folder.
-   The range of color bar in each cross section is output to the xy_info.txt file.
+   The range of color bar is output to the xy_info.txt file.
    The xy_Hz.gif, xy_Ex.gif and xy_Ey.gif are animated gifs that concatenate the png files created by using the shell script gif_animation.sh.

 Please see d2tm_src/bem2_emf_tm.h for detail of functions.